Utility Functions#

 Data Comparison#

-eegprep.eeg_compare(eeg1, eeg2, verbose_level=0, trigger_error=False)#
+eegprep.eeg_compare(eeg1, eeg2, verbose_level=0, trigger_error=False)

 Parameters#

-First EEG structure to compare.
+First EEG structure (or array) to compare.

-Second EEG structure to compare.
+Second EEG structure (or array) to compare.

 verbose_levelint, optional

-Level of verbosity for output.
+Level of verbosity for logged output.
 Default 0.

 trigger_errorbool, optional